-There isn’t a universal way to determine which states are the best for raising a family.
+There isn't a universal way to determine which states are the best for raising a family.
 After all, you could probably find people from all 50 states that would tout the benefits of raising a family within their own states.
-However, a new study from MoneyRates.com examines a few different factors to determine which states are the highest ranked for raising a family.
+However, WalletHub published a study looking at several factors determining which states are better to raise a family.
+WalletHub compared all 50 states across 52 key indicators of family-friendliness.
+Each indicator is placed into one of five categories: Family Fun, Health & Safety, Education & Child Care, Affordability, and Socio-Economics.
+Every state is scored from zero to 100 based on each indicator.
+Parents and future parents will want to look at each state's public school rankings, overall safety, and quality of life in detail, among others.